k98kurz/tapescript/docs.md

 ## OP_ADD_SCALARS - 77 - x4D

-Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the queue; add them together using ed25519 scalar addition; put the sum onto the queue.
+Read the next byte from the tape, interpreting as an unsigned int; pull that many values from the stack; add them together using ed25519 scalar addition; put the sum onto the stack.

 Aliases:
 - ADD_SCALARS